John Blanch

 John Blanch (c.
 1649 – 10 July 1725), of Wotton Court, near Gloucester and Eastington, Gloucestershire, was a clothier and English politician.

 Family

 His parentage is unknown.
-His first wife was Mary (d.
-1686), daughter of Richard Cambridge of Woodchester, clothier, by whom he had a daughter Mary.
+His first wife was Mary (died 1686), daughter of Richard Cambridge of Woodchester, clothier, by whom he had a daughter Mary.
 In 1688 he married Hannah, the daughter of William Mew, rector of Eastington.
 His daughter Mary married Thomas Horton.

 Career

 He was a vociferous advocate for the local cloth trade, lobbying politicians and publishing a pamphlet The Interest of England Consider'd in an Essay Upon Wool (1694).
 He was a Member (MP) of the Parliament of Great Britain for Gloucester from 1710 to 1713.